AvatarMAV: Fast 3D Head Avatar Reconstruction Using Motion-Aware Neural Voxels: Conclusion

 \section{Conclusion}

-In this paper, we have presented ManVatar, a fast 3D head avatar reconstruction method using motion-aware neural voxels.
-ManVatar have decoupled complex expression-related motion from the static appearance for the first time in head avatar reconstruction works.
+In this paper, we have presented AvatarMAV, a fast 3D head avatar reconstruction method using motion-aware neural voxels.
 The proposed neural-voxel-based representation of both the canonical appearance and the motion field is able to greatly accelerate the training process.
 Furthermore, we have also demonstrated superiority and efficiency of the proposed motion-aware neural voxels in reconstructing complex expression-related motion.
 In future work, on-line creating a 3D head avatar during live capturing process might become feasible, which can greatly reduce the cost of generating digital human faces.
-We believe ManVatar will inspire the following facial reenactment researches, and the proposed motion-aware neural voxels could further broaden the applications of dynamic NeRF.
+We believe AvatarMAV will inspire the following facial reenactment researches, and the proposed motion-aware neural voxels could further broaden the applications of dynamic NeRF.